St. John Valley food cart ‘The Hot Dog’ is on a roll

 Deschaines teaches math to seventh- and eighth-grade students at Valley Rivers Middle School so she plans to operate The Hot Dog only on weekends and during special events throughout the St. John Valley.

-She lives on Long Lake with her husband, Josh Deschaines, along with the couple’s dogs Ruger, a German shepherd, and Chester, a black lab.
+She lives on Long Lake with her husband, Josh Deschaines, along with the couple’s dogs Ruger, a black lab, and Chester, a German Shepherd.

 Some of the menu items are named after the family dogs.
 “The Ruger” is described as a silly spiral cut dog, and “The Chester” as a “really cheesy dog” because it is covered in melted cheese.